Advanced Lab Management

 Years of Experience

-Tracy has also worked in laboratory leadership roles at institutions such as NASA and the University of Colorado Medical Center.
+Prior to Sylvester, Tracy was Research Laboratory Coordinator at MD Anderson Cancer Center and has also held laboratory leadership roles at NASA and the University of Colorado Medical Center.

-Tracy holds a Bachelor degree in biology from Colorado State University and an MBA in health sector policy and administration from the University of Miami.
+Tracy holds a bachelor’s degree in biology from Colorado State University and an MBA in health sector policy and administration from the University of Miami.

 Course Content